ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 - When `nullable`, the default value is restricted to `null`.

 # Migration
 Migrate from other storage repositories with this format (judge existence -> migrate -> delete).
+`AppContext` is from introduced library `android-util-core`.

 Take the example of `SharedPreferences`.
 {{< codeImg "../migration.png" >}}